It’s one of the most popular over-the-counter pain meds.

 This protein-digesting enzyme, found in pineapples, is a natural anti-inflammatory.
 It can be taken in supplement form, but eating fresh pineapple may also be helpful.

 6. Cetyl Myristoleate (CMO):

 You’ll find CMO in fish and dairy butter.
 The compound serves as a “joint lubricant” as well as an anti-inflammatory.
-I’ve used this on myself to treat mild carpal tunnel syndrome and ganglion cysts that pops up when I type too much on non-ergonomic keyboards.
+I’ve used this on myself to treat mild carpal tunnel syndrome and ganglion cysts that pop up when I type too much on non-ergonomic keyboards.
 I used a topical preparation for this.

 7. Evening Primrose, Black Currant & Borage Oils:

-All of these oils contain the fatty acid gamma linolenic acid (GLA), which is useful for treating arthritic pain.
+All of these oils contain the fatty acid gamma-linolenic acid (GLA), which is useful for treating arthritic pain.

 8. Cayenne Cream:

-Cayenne or capsaicin cream is made with the dried hot peppers.
+Cayenne or capsaicin cream is made with dried hot peppers.
 The cream relieves pain by depleting the body’s supply of substance P, a chemical component of nerve cells that transmits pain signals to your brain.